Can

 which can be found on each smoke fluid product information page.

-For certain people with asthma or breathing problems, dense smoke
+For certain people with asthma or breathing problems, dense water-based smoke can cause eye, nose and throat irritation.
+It's not

-- examining the effects of fog and smoke on health.
-There are other
+- fog and smoke working group - examining the effects of fog and smoke on health.

 What safety